Bokeh photography techniques and tips

 Longer focal length lenses such as 200mm give the appearance of a greater object to background separation when compared to shorter focal length lenses like 24mm.
 This can assist in emphasizing the appearance of bokeh in a portrait.

 Use a longer lens

 Since by increasing the focal length of your lens you decrease the depth of field, the longer the lens the better the bokeh you will produce.
-However, this isn’t always true since the rendering of out of focus areas greatly rely on the optics of the lens.
+However, this isn’t always true since the rendering of out-of-focus areas greatly relies on the optics of the lens.